Bumping along the dusty road to the Serengeti, we came across our first elephant family, grazing and at play, along the roadside.

 Less than half a million African elephants remain in the wild.
 The majority–70%– live outside the protected areas, leaving them prime target for poachers.

 Through Kristi Odom (Nikon Ambassador and leader of my photo safari in Tanzania) I learned of Ami Vitale’s work.
 Here is a moving video about the efforts at the Reteti Elephant Sanctuary in Kenya.
-The video is partly an ad for Nikon, but don’t let that put you off.
-(It just makes me want even more of their equipment, but then I’m becoming something of a junkie.)
+Next trip, this is on my list of places to visit for a bit of Elephant Love.

 More Reading on Africa